sdkbox-doc/en/src/misc/v3-lua/usage.md

 ```

 ### Implement MiscListner
-* You can implement MiscListener if you want to receive callbacks like video finish playing.
+* You can implement MiscListener if you want to receive local notification event.
 ```lua

 sdkbox.PluginMisc.setListener(function(data)